Fayob/To_Do_App/README.md

 ## Description

-"Math magicians" is a website to manage ypur daily activities, you can:
+"React Todo project" is a website to manage your daily activities, you can:
 - add task
 - remove task
 - edit task